Quantitative Methodologies Pilot Program (QuMP)

-The Quantitative Methodologies Pilot Program (QuMP) is a funding opportunity that supports interdisciplinary, translational research involving quantitative methodologies, such as statistics, biostatistics, and epidemiology.
-The QuMP Program specifically aims to encourage and support novel applications of quantitative methodologies, either through the novel use of existing methodologies, or through the development of entirely new quantitative methodologies.
+The Quantitative Methodologies Pilot Program (QuMP) is a funding opportunity that supports interdisciplinary, translational research involving quantitative methodologies such as statistics, biostatistics, epidemiology, computer science, and mathematical modeling.
+The QuMP Program specifically aims to encourage and support novel applications of quantitative methodologies, either through the novel use of existing methodologies or through the development of entirely new quantitative methodologies.
 Projects funded by the program are expected to involve trans-disciplinary collaborations between translational investigators and quantitative scientists.

 Pilot funds are made possible through an institutional award made by the National Center for Advancing Translational Sciences (NCATS); as a result, projects that are selected by CTSI must be submitted to NCATS for administrative approval.
 The review cannot be completed until all required regulatory approvals are submitted, and the review process itself lasts at least four weeks.
 To ensure a prompt start of funding, CTSI staff will work with accepted teams to prepare and submit the necessary materials.